Welcome to the WSIB

 Some helpful links

-- Helping small businesses instill a culture of health and safety is our priority.
+- Keeping your team safe and healthy at work is good for business.
+Our new Health and Safety Excellence program integrates the strengths of our previous incentive programs into one and provides a clear roadmap for you to improve safety in your workplace.
+Helping small businesses instill a culture of health and safety is our priority.
 Visit our small business services page to find out what tools we have available to support your small business.

 - Good mental health is key to having healthy and productive workplaces in Ontario.
-Starting this year, people with work-related chronic mental stress may be eligible for WSIB benefits.
-See more information about how this can impact Ontario Businesses and learn about preventing work-related chronic mental stress.
+See more information about Chronic Mental Stress and learn about preventing work-related chronic mental stress.